 Regular roof inspections are integral to the overall structural soundness of your roof.
 To stay on top of regular maintenance, we recommend getting your roof inspected at least twice a year: once before the cold sets and once after.
 You should also make sure to get roof inspections after a particularly intense storm to double check for centralized damages.
 If you opt for a professional roof inspection, you’ll reduce the chances of over seeing hidden damages, thus saving you money and a lot of stress.

-To make sure that you’re addressing problems that could cause shingle roof deterioration, it’s important to hire a professional like the ones at Advocate Roofing.
+To make sure that you’re addressing problems that could cause shingle roof deterioration, it’s important to hire a professional like the ones at Advocate Construction.
 When you hire a professional, you’ll be able to take care of any problems that may arise, both seen and unseen.
-Advocate Roofing has the experience and expertise you need to catch any damages and repair them efficiently.
+Advocate Construction has the experience and expertise you need to catch any damages and repair them efficiently.
 During the initial inspection, we’ll be able to make proper recommendations on any work that needs to be done to repair shingles and avoid a full roof replacement.
 While self-inspections are beneficial, you could easily over look existing issues.
 Plus, if you do find anything wrong, you’ll still need to hire out a contractor.

-With an experienced Milwaukee roofing contractor from Advocate Roofing, the job is done efficiently and with no hidden costs.
+With an experienced Milwaukee roofing contractor from Advocate Construction, the job is done efficiently and with no hidden costs.
 All of our roofing inspections and repairs are preformed with integrity and durability in mind.
 We will preserve any parts of your roof that are in good condition and make repairs so that the overall look of your original roofing system is not compromised.